Typhoid: The Disease & Vaccines

 Do the benefits of the typhoid vaccine outweigh the risks?

-The risk of catching typhoid fever is like the risk of catching cholera — it can be virtually eliminated by paying attention to the foods that you eat and the water that you drink.
-Although the disease is highly prevalent and occasionally deadly, it can be prevented by avoiding non-bottled water, ice, uncooked meats, salads, unpeeled fruits, shellfish and foods from street vendors.
-So, for most people, the typhoid vaccine is not necessary.
+The risk for typhoid is similar to that of cholera.
+The disease can be avoided by paying attention to the foods that you eat and the water that you drink during travel to affected regions.
+Although the disease is highly prevalent, and occasionally deadly, in some areas, it can be prevented by avoiding non-bottled water, ice, uncooked meats, salads, unpeeled fruits, shellfish and foods from street vendors.
+For this reason, the typhoid vaccine is not necessary for most people.

 Disease risks